-- Right click on one of the Admin layers > Properties and choose Labels tab - Select "Label all the features the same way" - Select label field that is the most appropriate. - Click Symbol... - Select from the Symbol Selector dialog box one of the predefined text labels - You can always modify your text labels by changing color, size and style.
+- Right click on one of the Admin layers > Properties and choose Labels tab - Check 🗹 Label features in this layer - Select "Label all the features the same way" - Select label field that is the most appropriate. - Click Symbol... - Select from the Symbol Selector dialog box one of the predefined text labels - You can always modify your text labels by changing color, size, and style.
 Click OK - Click Apply and OK